FernandoVergara/CMS/lxplus/L1Trigger/RPCTriggerPrimitives/README.md

 ```

 ```
-You need to do a fork to cmssw-offline github repository: https://github.com/cms-sw/cmssw
+You need to do a fork from your githut repository to cmssw-offline repository.
+The url is: https://github.com/cms-sw/cmssw
 ```